-erstanding of Traditional Knowledge gained over alk together with Reef Traditional Owners for the future
+e achieved through respectful and meaningful erstanding of Traditional Knowledge gained over alk together with Reef Traditional Owners for the future

-rategy perations
+perations

-rategy perations
+perations

-Juarium
+quarium

 nent

 nent

 Respect

 The Reef Authority acknowledges the history of dispossession and exclusion of First Nations peoples to their lands, waters, and the broader Australian society since colonisation.
 This shared history created the inequity and inequality faced by many First Nations peoples today.
 We are committed to developing a culture of respect that not only acknowledges Traditional Owners' inherent rights and interests but establishes an approach to respond to the inequality between First Nations peoples and the broader Australian community by upholding responsibilities under the National Agreement on Closing the Gap.